 Assessment Criteria and Procedures

 During the course students create an extensive body of writing from numerous informal writing assignments and 4-10 formal writing assignments.
 Near the end of the term, students select 3-5 pieces from this body of writing and collect them in a writing portfolio as a representative product of their writing ability.
 These pieces of writing have been evaluated by the instructor and have been thoroughly revised under the instructor's guidance via conferences, in-class work, peer groups and/or Writing Center tutoring.
-A student's writing portfolio is worth at lest 50% of the course grade and must receive a favorable evaluation in order for the student to pass the course and proceed to ENG 1112.
+A student's writing portfolio is worth at least 50% of the course grade and must receive a favorable evaluation in order for the student to pass the course and proceed to ENG 1112.

 The MINIMUM criteria for a favorable evaluation of a writing portfolio are listed below.